Are you interested in stock trading for beginners? Curious about what strategies top traders use?

 Fundamental analysis is the study of what a company actually does.
 What technology is it developing?
 How much money does the company make each quarter?
 Things like that.

 A lot of traders rely on just one type of analysis.
 I definitely rely more on technical analysis.
 But both are important.
-You should definitely consider both sides before settling on a trade.
+You should consider both sides before settling on a trade.

 And get used to it!
 Analysis is something you need to do every single day as a trader, no matter how long you’ve been trading.

-#3 Practice Before You Start Trading
+Stock Trading for Beginners Tip #3: Practice Before You Start Trading

+Of course this makes my list of tips for stock trading for beginners.
 Wanna test your skills before putting your money to work?
 Try paper trading.

 Paper trading is like fantasy sports, but for the stock market.
 It’s a stock trading simulator where you pick stocks to trade.
 You enter the buy and sell details and watch what happens to your imaginary account balance as the stocks fluctuate in price.

 Yeah, actual trading is different because your real money is at risk.
-So don’t let it get to your head if you’re up with a paper trading account.
+So don’t let it go to your head if you’re up with a paper trading account.
 It’s common to get a false sense of confidence.

-Even if you make money paper trading, it doesn’t guarantee that you’ll make money with real trades.
+Even if you make money from paper trading, it doesn’t guarantee that you’ll make money with real trades.
 But if you can’t make money paper trading, you probably have no business putting your real money in the market.

-#4 Learn Stock Market Terms
+Stock Trading for Beginners Tip #4: Learn Stock Market Terms

 If you went on vacation to Paris, you’d probably want to master a few key French phrases.
-You don’t want to make a fool of yourself when trying to find the bathroom or ordering dinner, right?
+You don’t want to make a fool of yourself trying to find the bathroom or ordering dinner, right?

 The stock market might not be a foreign country, but it does have its own lingo.
 And you’ll be doing yourself a service if you start getting fluent.